Updated April 20, 2023

 - Full outer join: All rows from both the table

 SELECT * FROM EDUCBA.TABLE1 LEFT OUTER JOIN EDUCBA.TABLE2 ON TABLE1.ID = TABLE2.ID;

 This is a part of Natural join, Here join takes place in such a manner that the column within the same table is matched upon the generated result set.
 This a very interesting type of join process.
 Because self-join is not a very usual condition to be applied.
 There are rare business scenarios in which self-joins are expected to be triggered which involves the process of binding the columns within the table to a bound new result set.

 This is a very rare type of join where the joining condition will not be specified, So when a joining condition of tables is omitted then it will result in a cross join which is more specifically of a cartesian product to mention precisely.
 This involves a multiplication process where each row of each table will be connected with each row of the other table involved.
 This kind of multiplication will only end up in a cartesian product.
 This kind of binding will be performed very rarely and yet this process produces effective outputs in rare business conditions.
 Performance level benchmarking is one key situation where cross joins are predominantly expected.

 SELECT * FROM EDUCBA.TABLE1 CROSS JOIN EDUCBA.TABLE2;

 Cojoining two tables is always among the key operations in sequential databases.
-The conjoining process allows flexibly join two different tables and fetch the needed rows alone from table combinations in a very flexible manner.
+The conjoining process allows flexibility join two different tables and fetching the needed rows alone from table combinations in a very flexible manner.
 The Teradata databases almost allow all possible types of sequential joins to be placed efficiently.
 This is among the major advantages of Teradata functions.
-These join like self, cross, outer, inner can perform all possible combinations of joining operations within tables.
+These join like self, cross, outer, and inner can perform all possible combinations of joining operations within tables.